 The following are examples to get a better understanding.

 Case 2: Priya is a freelance graphic designer with a source of income obtained through her clients as well as dividends and mutual fund returns.
 She is supposed to submit ITR-3 since she has professional income.
+If Priya’s receipts are within prescribed limits and she opts for presumptive taxation under Section 44ADA, ITR-4 may also apply.

 Case 3: Arjun is an intraday trader who gets speculative income in addition to his salary.
 He is supposed to submit ITR-3 because the trading is assumed to be business income.